pyOpenSci/python-package-guide/package-structure-code/complex-python-package-builds.md

 Comment about hatch.
 https://github.com/pyOpenSci/python-package-guide/pull/23#discussion_r1081108118

 From ralf: There are no silver bullets here yet, no workflow tool is complete.
 Both Hatch and PDM are single-author tools, which is another concern. @eli-schwartz's assessment is unfortunately correct here I believe (at a high level at least, not sure about details).
 Hatch has the worst take on building compiled code by some distance.
-Unless its author starts developing an understanding of build systems / needs, and implements support for PEP 517 build backend hooks in pyproject.toml, it's pretty much a dead end.
+Unless its author starts developing an understanding of build systems / needs, and implements support for PEP 517 build back-end hooks in pyproject.toml, it's pretty much a dead end.

 -->

 <!--TODO Add examples of builds using each of the tools below?

-pdm, hatch and poetry all have "ways" of supporting c extensions via pdm-build, hatchling and poetry's build back end. poetry's support for C extensions is not fully developed and documented (yet).
-Poetry doesn't offer a way to facilitate "communication" between poetry front end and another back end like meson to build via a build hook.
+pdm, hatch and poetry all have "ways" of supporting c extensions via pdm-build, hatchling and poetry's build back-end. poetry's support for C extensions is not fully developed and documented (yet).
+Poetry doesn't offer a way to facilitate "communication" between poetry front end and another back-end like meson to build via a build hook.
-PDM and hatch both offer a plugin type approach to support custom build steps PDM (right now) is the only tool that supports other back ends (hatch is working on this - 2 minor releases away) At some point a build becomes so complex that you need to use a tool like scikit or meson to support that complexity.
+PDM and hatch both offer a plugin type approach to support custom build steps PDM (right now) is the only tool that supports other back-ends (hatch is working on this - 2 minor releases away) At some point a build becomes so complex that you need to use a tool like scikit or meson to support that complexity.

 CORRECTIONS: